Friends of the Phonograph

 BOOKS

-So many books, discographies and well researched articles contribute to documenting and interpretting the history of the phonograph and those bibliographies exist and are maintained in better places than Phonographia.com.
+There are so many books, discographies and well researched articles which have contributed to the documentation and intrepretation of the history of the phonograph -- those bibliographies exist but they are maintained in better places than Phonographia.com.

-I will, however, call out several titles that I may have referenced in other places of this site but want to mention here as particularly noteworthy.
+I will, however, call out several titles I have referenced in other places of this site but want to mention as noteworthy and personal favorites.

 Columbia Phonograph Companion Volume I - Hazelcorn's Guide to the Columbia Cylinder Graphophone by Howard Hazelcorn, Mulholland Press, ©1999